ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

     });
 ```

-Also, we are not done with this and are already thinking about how to give you even more freedom by allowing you to inject proper logic that can be run in the resolver pipeline.
-What we want to allow are kind of conditional middleware, where we will append middleware depending on what you inject into your resolver.
-We have not solved all the issues on this one and have moved this to Hot Chocolate 13.
+However, we are not done with this yet.
+We are already thinking about giving you even more freedom to extend the resolver compiler by allowing you to inject proper logic that runs in the resolver pipeline.
+We essentially want to support a kind of conditional middleware, where we will append middleware depending on what you inject into your resolver.
+We have not fully solved all the issues around this yet and have moved this to Hot Chocolate 13.

 # Dynamic Schemas